lsst-sqre/sqr-063/index.rst

    (For example, posting an invalid time to the destruction endpoint or an invalid phase to the phase endpoint, or requesting a job that doesn't exist.)
    The HTTP status code is specified in some cases, but not the contents of the message or a clear statement that the contents don't matter.
    Should this return ``text/plain`` errors as specified for the sync API, either ``text/plain`` or VOTable per DALI, the implementor's choice as long as the HTTP status code is correct, or something else?

+#.
+The ``/{jobs}/{job-id}/destruction`` and ``/{jobs}/{job-id}/quote`` UWS routes are specified as returning an empty string if the job has no destruction time or quote, respectively.
+   This is a poor choice of special value, since an empty body can occur by accident or error for many other reasons, such as misconfigured intermediate web servers.
+   Since all valid values will be ISO 8601 dates, another, less error-prone special value should be used, such as ``none``.

 Standard inconsistencies
 ========================